riverlane/pauli_lcu/README.md

 If you find this package useful please cite our paper:

-Timothy N. Georges, Bjorn K. Berntson, Christoph Sünderhauf, and Aleksei V. Ivanov, _Fast Pauli Decomposition via the Walsh-Hadamard Transform_ (2024).
+Timothy N. Georges, Bjorn K. Berntson, Christoph Sünderhauf, and Aleksei V. Ivanov, _Pauli Decomposition via the Fast Walsh-Hadamard Transform_ (2024).